cloudfour/guides/git/squash.md

 On GitHub, you can use the "Squash and Merge" option when merging a commit to automatically squash all commits into one, with the option to rewrite the commit message.

 From the command line, you can use the `git rebase -i` command, and then change `pick` to `s` for any commit you want to squash into the first.
-For more details, see the following articles:
+For more details, see the following resources.

 ## Resources